EMERGING MARKETS-Stocks back off from six-month highs as U.S. CPI caution remains

 But the World Bank on Tuesday warned that fragile economic conditions could be especially hard on emerging market economies.

+"The authorities are steadily removing all the restrictions they had placed on allowing access to foreign exchange, and as they are removed, the EGP will lose value until it matches the black market rate," said Stuart Cole, head macro economist at Equiti Capital in London.

+"It will take time for the economy to turn around and for the IMF programme to work, assuming it will work.
+And with the effects of the war in Ukraine still impacting the Egyptian economy and a long way off yet from materially easing, the expectation has to be that the EGP will continue to be devalued."

-China's yuan CNY= rose 0.1% after breaking a rally on Tuesday.
-China's central bank ramped up a liquidity injection on Wednesday, offering fresh funds to the banking system.
+China's yuan CNY= edged up after breaking a rally on Tuesday.
+China's central bank ramped up liquidity injection on Wednesday, offering fresh funds to the banking system.

-South Africa's rand ZAR= was steady.
-State power utility Eskom said on Tuesday it will implement "Stage 6" rotational power cuts every night as it struggles with its coal-fired power generating units.

 Turkey's lira TRY=, which has seen investor interest depreciate over the last year thanks to its unconventional monetary policy, was flat.
 Data on Wednesday showed Turkey's current account deficit in November widened to $3.666 billion, less than a Reuters forecast.